scott-cotton/L/README.md

 like to use A and B and yet manage the logging, L can be used to resolve the differences between A and B and C's desired logging setup.
-In other words, if you would like your project to be used in other projects with distinct logging styles, and you find L worthy enough in its current nascent state, the L can do that.
+In other words, if you would like your project to be used in other projects with distinct logging styles, and you find L worthy enough in its current nascent state, then L can do that.

-L permits flexible per-project configuration in a way that can be overriden by a main entrypoint, viewed, and (in progress) manipulated via an authenticated RPC service accessible via an HTTP gateway at runtime.
+L permits flexible per-project configuration in a way that can be overriden by a main entrypoint, viewed, and manipulated via an authenticated RPC service accessible via an HTTP gateway at runtime.

 L provides